YconquestY/cs-629/README.md

 To start, we provide a multicycle pipelined implementation in `multicycle.bsv` with several useful code chunks which you will almost entirely re-use in your implementation (it is expected you copy/paste most of the rules as a starting point, no need to implement decode/execute yourself).
 At the beginning of `pipelined.bsv` we define structs for the data to store between stages.
 These should be useful for you but feel free to to change them if needed for your design.

 As a refresher, a pipelined processor has queues between each stage.
-Mispredictions should be identified  if program counter predictions do not match up with the actual next program counter, and dealt with by neither sending a memory operation nor pushing the instruction to Writeback (and so never update the register file).
+Mispredictions should be identified  if program counter predictions do not match up with the actual next program counter, and dealt with by <font color="red">neither</font> sending a memory operation <font color="red">nor</font> pushing the instruction to Writeback (and so never update the register file).
-Also, it is notable that a scoreboard must be implemented to deal with read-after-write and write-after-write data hazards.
+Also, it is notable that a scoreboard must be implemented to deal with <font color="skyblue">read-after-write</font> and <font color="skyblue">write-after-write</font> data hazards.
-Typically you can simply use 32 register (or EHRs) holding a single boolean tracking if there is any outstanding write the corresponding register.
+Typically you can simply use 32 registers (or EHRs) holding a single boolean tracking if there is any outstanding write to the corresponding register.
 You may find the following diagram to be useful:

 Here is an overall picture of the design you should build: